cltl/vu-rm-pip3/docs/configuration.md

 - identified errors in the execution of a module if any, and the rescheduled pipeline;
 - a summary upon completion, listing the scheduled modules, as well as the completed, failed and non-executed modules.

-## Next
-Alternative paths to the input/output files can be provided to the pipeline as described on the [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) page.
+The log file is written by default to `./pipeline.log`, but a different path can be specified as explained in the [usage](https://github.com/cltl/vu-rm-pip3/blob/master/docs/usage.md) page.